Hand painted kitchen Staffordshire

-Thanks to Martin for that run down on his basic specification for painting previously varnished or lacquered timber kitchen doors.
+Thanks to Mac for that run down on his basic specification for painting previously varnished or lacquered timber kitchen doors.
 A couple of interesting points came out of our conversation about the project in general.

 Options for refurbishing a kitchen

 When refurbishing your kitchen, it is a good opportunity to tweak a few things for a bigger impact upgrade.
-As Martin explained to the client, as well as changing handles for a neat and effective extra detail, you can change out the worktops, or lay a new floor, or replace tiling.
+As Mac explained to the client, as well as changing handles for a neat and effective extra detail, you can change out the worktops, or lay a new floor, or replace tiling.
 All affordable tweaks, and if done well, represent fantastic value for money.
 As Martin explains though, there are some right cowboys out there: